Institute of Physical Chemistry of the BAS, Sofia, Bulgaria, EU and Johannes Gutenberg University, Mainz, Germany, EU

 Position: Senior scientist, Institute of Physical Chemistry of the Bulgarian Academy of Sciences, Sofia, Bulgaria and Johannes Gutenberg University, Mainz, Germany

 Specialization: Scaling, Statistical physics, Molecular dynamics, Quantum mechanics, Thermodynamics

-At the NANOCON´23 conference Prof. Andrey Milchev will present the talk in the – Session B - Industrial and Environmental Applications of Nanomaterials “Unidirectional droplet propulsion onto gradient substrates without external energy supply”.
+At the NANOCON´23 conference Prof. Andrey Milchev will present the lecture “Unidirectional droplet propulsion onto gradient substrates without external energy supply” in Session B - Industrial and Environmental Applications of Nanomaterials.

 Personal Background and Education:

 Prof. Milchev graduated in theoretical physics, University of Leningrad, USSR, (1970).
 He received his Ph.D. in Solid State Physics at the University of Leipzig, Germany, in 1977.
 From the year 1979, he works at the Institute of Physical Chemistry of the Bulgarian Academy of Sciences in Sofia, currently at a Senior Scientist position.
 In the period 2006–2012, he was a visiting professor at the University of Sofia, Dept. of Chemistry, and a visiting professor at the University of Georgia, Athens, Greece (1994–2002).